Student Accessibility Services (SAS)Office of Student Conduct

 As part of the Tallahassee Community College family - students, faculty, and staff - I hereby commit to uphold the highest standards of academic honesty, personal integrity, and respect for myself and others as essential components of academic and personal growth.

 Tallahassee Community College has established regulations which are considered necessary to preserve and maintain an environment conducive to learning, to insure the safety and welfare of members of the College community, to encourage students in the development and practice of good citizenship and self-discipline, and to protect property and equipment of the College.
-Following are the standards of conduct expected of students and other members of the college community.
+Click to see the entire Code.

 For more information concerning the Student Conduct Office - and/or to report an incident - please contact: (850) 201-6141 - email@example.com - Student Union Suite 172